Orange County Christian Child Support Lawyer

 In California, as in most states, parents going through divorce are responsible for the financial support of their children.

 Child support is the money paid by one divorcing parent to the other parent as his or her contribution to the support of the minor children.
 (Child support is also appropriate in paternity cases where there was no marriage and the parents live apart).
 In California, the amount of child support is determined by a statutory formula.
 If the divorcing parents can not agree upon the amount of child support, the judge will evaluate all the factors that go into the formula and make a ruling on who will pay and how much.
-The divorce and family law statutes do not discriminate as to whether the father pays the mother or visa versa.
+The divorce and family law statutes do not discriminate as to whether the father pays the mother or vice versa.

 The amount of child support depends on several factors, including both the custodial and non-custodial parent’s incomes, the tax filing status of the divorcing parents, and certain financial obligations, as well as the amount of time each parent spends with the children.
 Occasionally, the standard of living that the children and parents enjoyed before the dissolution of the marriage may be considered in awarding child support.